JAMES TONEY, MANAGING EDITOR

 HOLLY MANJ, DEPUTY HEAD OF JOURNALISM TRAINING

-Holly Manj is the Deputy Head of Journalism Training at News Associates and our lead on digital journalism and innovation, covering everything from mobile journalism to podcasting.
+Holly Manj is the deputy head of journalism training at News Associates and our lead on digital journalism and innovation, covering everything from mobile journalism to podcasting.

 She is the direct contact between our trainees and the NCTJ.
 She is responsible for the delivery of all examinations at News Associates.

-TOM PILCHER, JOURNALISM & SPORTS JOURNALISM
+TOM PILCHER, JOURNALISM & SPORTS JOURNALISM TUTOR

-JULIE ARMSTRONG, JOURNALISM AND PUBLIC AFFAIRS
+JULIE ARMSTRONG, JOURNALISM & PUBLIC AFFAIRS TUTOR

-ANGELA CATTO, SHORTHAND
+ANGELA CATTO, SHORTHAND TUTOR

 Angela Catto is our lead shorthand tutor and member of the NCTJ’s shorthand board.